-Regarding the rock property measurements (core sample scale) of the Leduc Formation (Fig. 10 and 11) at reservoir scale

-- 10 (Kuflevskiy, 2015) they indicate rather a homogenous matrix (with permeability deviating by three orders of magnitude and porosity varying between 5 to 10 %), in rocks comprised predominantly of stromatoporoid- and coral-rich grainstones/wackestones to floatstones/rudstones.
-Regarding the rock properties at meter scale, permeability and porosity.
-At reservoir scale, rock property measurements of the Leduc Formation (Fig. 9 and 10) indicate a more or less homogenous matrix (with permeability deviating by three orders of magnitude and porosity varying between 5 to 10 %), in rocks - 15 comprised predominantly of stromatoporoid and coral rich grainstones/wackestones to floatstones/rudstones.
-At meter scale, permeability and porosity are strongly correlated to the original fabric type depending on pore type and pore size (described in detail in Drivet, 1993), that leads to a higher horizontal permeability than vertical permeability.
+Regarding the rock property measurements (core sample scale) of the Leduc Formation (Fig. 10 and 11) at reservoir scale (Kuflevskiy, 2015) they indicate rather a homogenous matrix (with permeability deviating by three orders of magnitude and porosity varying between 5 to 10 %), in rocks comprised predominantly of stromatoporoid- and coral-rich grainstones/wackestones to floatstones/rudstones.
+Regarding the rock properties at meter scale, permeability and porosity are strongly correlated to the original fabric type depending on pore type and pore size (described in detail in Drivet, 1993), that leads to a higher horizontal permeability than vertical permeability.
 One remarkable exception is well 5-22 (central basin, RMRT) with higher vertical permeability values indicating a good interconnection between scattered vugs and molds and in combination with narrow fractures.
-The thermophysical rock - properties of 5-22 indicate a high to very high potential for geothermal utilization (Fig. 1011).
-Measurements of rocks from the Nisku Formation (well 7-33, Fig. 82) show significant differences for thermal conductivity and apparent permeability between the off-reef Lobstick Member, which consists of dark grey limestones (mainly mudstones/wackestones), and the dolomitized reef sections of the Zeta Lake Member, which consists of floatstones, rudstones and packstones.
-Thermal conductivity and apparent permeability show a positive correlation (Fig. 89), likely due - 25 to the higher dolomite content.
+The thermophysical rock properties of 5-22 indicate a high to very high potential for scotthermal utilization (Fig. 11).

+30 geothermal utilization (Fig. 11).

+Measurements of rocks from the Nisku Formation (well 7-33, Fig. 9) show significant differences for thermal conductivity and apparent permeability between the off-reef Lobstick Member, which consists of dark grey limestones (mainly mudstones/wackestones), and the dolomitized reef sections of the Zeta Lake Member, which consists of floatstones, rudstones and packstones.
+Thermal conductivity and apparent permeability show a positive correlation (Fig. 9), likely due to the higher dolomite content.
 Data of intrinsic permeability and porosity taken from the AccuMap database follow the same trend (here only available for the Zeta Lake Member).
 Thermal conductivity seems to be independent of depth and controlled mainly by mineral content, i.e., the extent of dolomitization, but also by grain size.
-After Clauser and Huegens (1995) pure dolomite has a higher thermal conductivity (~ 5.0 W m-1 K-1) than calcite (~ 3.40 W m-1 K-1), while clay minerals possess very low thermal conductivities (1.9 - 2.6 W m-1 K-1).
-A thermal conductivity above 5.0 W m-1 K-1 might - 30 also result from reduced conduction resistances caused by larger dolomite grains (~ 700 μm) with reduced grain surface-volume-ratios in the absence of pore space.
-The extensively dolomitized core intervals between 3060 m and 3080 m depth (Fig. 82) have thermal conductivity values above 4.5 W m-1 K-1 and possess the highest porosity and permeability values within the permeable range.
+After Clauser and Huegens (1995) pure

+- dolomite has a higher thermal conductivity (~ 5.0 W m-1 K-1) than calcite (~ 3.40 W m-1 K-1), while clay minerals possess 5 very low thermal conductivities $(1.9 - 2.6 \text{ Wm}^{-1} \text{ K}^{-1})$ .
+A thermal conductivity above 5.0 Wm-1 K-1 might also result from reduced conduction resistances caused by larger dolomite grains (~ 700 μm) with reduced grain surface-volume-ratios in the absence of pore space.
+The extensively dolomitized core intervals between 3060 m and 3080 m depth (Fig. 9) have thermal conductivity values above 4.5 W m-1 K-1 and possess the highest porosity and permeability values within the permeable range.
 The same pattern is present in well 2-19 (bank-edge reef).

-Formatiert: Schriftart: Times New Roman, Schriftartfarbe: Automatisch, Englisch (Großbritannien)

-Formatiert: Schriftart: Times New Roman, Schriftartfarbe: Automatisch, Englisch (Großbritannien)

-Formatiert: Schriftart: Times New Roman, Schriftartfarbe: Automatisch, Englisch (Großbritannien)

-Formatiert: Schriftart: Times New Roman, Schriftartfarbe: Automatisch, Englisch (Großbritannien)

-Formatiert: Zeilenabstand: 1,5 Zeilen
+10

-The here presented data set was analyzed under lab conditions (20 °C) and represents matrix properties only (representativeat cm-scale, macroscale).
+The here presented data set was analyzed under lab conditions (20 °C) and represents matrix properties only (representative at cm-scale, macroscale).
 It is to emphasize that rock property measurements can differ with samples size.
 Measurements at plug scale do not represent larger features as large vugs and molds (bigger than sample size), karstification or fracture zones

-5 and most likely underestimate porosity or permeability of the outcrop/reservoir.
+15 and most likely underestimate porosity or permeability of the outcrop/reservoir.
 Especially in carbonate reservoir porosity and permeability can be very variable.